André Lima (environmentalist)

-André Rodolfo de Lima (born December 9, 1971, Araraquara), known as Andre Lima, is a Brazilian activist, lawyer and writer who works on issues of sustainable development, biodiversity protection and sustainable use of forests, and the right of peoples and populations indigenous and traditional in the Brazilian scenario.
+André Rodolfo de Lima, known as Andre Lima (born December 9, 1971), is a Brazilian activist, lawyer and writer who works on issues of sustainable development, biodiversity protection and sustainable use of forests, and the right of peoples and populations indigenous and traditional in the Brazilian scenario.

 Early life and career

-Born in Araraquara, in the state of Sao Paulo, Andre Lima moved to Sao Paulo in early childhood, and lived there until 1999.
-During this period, Andre Lima graduated in law from the University of São Paulo (USP) in 1994, during which interned in the Public Ministry of Environment Capital of Sao Paulo and the Subcommittee on Environment of the OAB/SP.
+Born in Araraquara, in the state of São Paulo, Andre Lima moved to São Paulo in early childhood, and lived there until 1999.
+During this period, Andre Lima graduated in law from the University of São Paulo (USP) in 1994, during which interned in the Public Ministry of Environment Capital of São Paulo and the Subcommittee on Environment of the OAB/SP.
 In the following three years, he worked at SOS Mata Atlântica Foundation as legal advisor.

 In 1999, Andre Lima moved to Brasilia to work on Socio-Environmental Institute (ISA), through which he was appointed adviser between 2002 and 2004, the National Council for Combating Discrimination (CNCD) of the Ministry of Justice (MJ).